wcasper/math107spring2022/_worksheets/ws5/ws5.md

 **Questions:**  What does the image your graph produced look like.
 Do you notice any patterns in particular?

-### Part 4
+### Part 3

-In this part, we will repeat the work from Part 2, but with $$c = -0.835- 0.2321i$$.
+In this part, repeat the work from Part 2, but with $$c = -0.835- 0.2321i$$.
 You should notice that the picture you generate will change dramatically.

 **Questions:**  What is the value of the $$(400,400)$$ entry of *stability* ?
 Make sure to remember this for the self-assessment later.